Simon Lewis (lifeguard): Career

-Social Causes
+Social causes

-Of recent times (2023), Lewis has pivoted his passion to road trauma and brain injury, issues close to his heart, by calling out bad road behaviour and reckless risk taking.
-Lewis was interviewed by one of Melbourne's leading journalists regarding recent trends in youths 'Tram Surfing', stating of tram surfers "It is that culture that is developing, they want to be cool."
+In 2023, Lewis pivoted his passion to road trauma and brain injury, issues close to his heart, by calling out bad road behaviour and reckless risk taking.
+Lewis was interviewed by one of Melbourne's leading journalists regarding recent trends in youths, 'Tram Surfing,' stating of tram surfers, "it is that culture that is developing, they want to be cool."

-Critics of Lewis have called him out over his remarks, highlighting the inconsistency between these comments and his actions in the 2019 riots at St Kilda beach where he knocked out an african youth on the instruction of his mentor Neil Erikson.

 Volunteer work

 Since joining the International Surf Lifesaving Association in 2016, after working as a lifesaver on the beach of St Kilda in Australia, Lewis has volunteered his time and skills to help save the lives of over 1,400 African and Syrian refugees who attempt to cross the Mediterranean Sea to Greece or Italy.
-In 2016, Lewis was a part of a six-man team who helped save 517 refugees, ranging for babies of six months old to 80-year-old adults.
+In 2016, Lewis was a part of a six-man team who helped save 517 refugees, ranging from babies of six months old to 80-year-old adults.
 Lewis and his team also helped raise $22,600 via their GoFundMe page.

 Lewis will also continue his volunteer work to help refugees by being a part of the Asylum Seeker Resource Centre (ASRC) Telethon on World Refugee Day.
 He will be one of thirty-three people taking donations over the phone in attempts to celebrate the strength and resilience of refugees and help raising funds to support refugees.
 Lewis's participation in the ASRC's yearly telethon helped raise over $800,000 for the organisation to continue to help those in dire need.

 Lewis helped Port Phillip Council to provide floating wheelchairs and special matting at St Kilda and Port Melbourne beaches under a $65,000 initiative.
 Lewis and the St Kilda Life Saving Club are responsible for rolling out the matting, allowing these beaches to become more accessible for people with disabilities.

 Lewis also ensured his skills would have a lasting influence on Greek lifeguards and international volunteers in Lesbos, as he helped train them in water safety protocols which they could put to use on future rescues.
 He also built a rapid jet ski response team that has since rescued hundreds of refugees.